gilbus/genuprimer/MANUAL.md

   `-s prefix_of_seq_id, --sequence prefix_of_seq_id`
         Partial ID of the sequence for which the primer shall be or have been generated.
 To identify the correct FASTA sequence prefix matching is applied and the first sequence where a match is found is read from the file.
-If no primer generation is necessary, see `--keep-primer`, the supplied value is used for bowtie.
-If a
+If no primer generation is performed, see `--keep-primer`, the supplied value is used for bowtie to see whether a possible match is expected or not.
+        If no value is supplied the **first sequence found** is taken.

-  -c path_to_config, --config path_to_config
+  `-c path_to_config, --config path_to_config`
-                        Configfile with various parameters.
-Has to include a '[default]'-section at top of the file, otherwise it can not be parsed. (default: genuprimer.conf) -a path_to_file, --additionalFasta path_to_file
+        Configfile with various parameters concerning the primer generation and the evaluation of the bowtie result.
+See the Config-Section below for examples and instructions concerning the format.
+        If a file `genuprimer.conf` is found and readable in the same directory it will be used.

+  `-a path_to_file, --additionalFasta path_to_file`
-                        An additional file containing the sequence for which primer shall be generated.
-First sequence inside of the file is taken if not specified otherwise via '-s'.
+        An additional FASTA file containing the sequence for which primer shall be generated.
+If a file is omitted `-s prefix_of_seq_id` is used to identify the chosen sequence.
+        Additionally it is expected that the sequence chosen from `additionalFasta` is **not** present in `FastaFile`.
+Since `bowtie` is applied against `FastaFile` every hit will be marked as not expected.

-  --size min_size max_size
+  `--size min_size max_size`
         Size range of the product including primers.
+See Examples-Section below.

+  `--pos begin end`
-  --pos begin end       Region between the primer which is not overlapped by
+        Positions of the region of interest between the left and the right primer which is not overlapped by them.
+Must be absolute Positions inside the chosen Sequence.

-                        them.
-  -i INDEX, --index INDEX
+  `-i INDEX, --index INDEX`
-                        If no bowtie-index is specified or found a new one will be generated for FastaFile.
-This option is directly forwarded to bowtie. (default: bowtie-
+        If no bowtie-index is specified or found at the default location a new one will be generated for FastaFile.
+This option is directly forwarded to bowtie.
-                        index/{FastaFile})
+        The default location is `bowtie-index/{generated_name}` where `generated_name` is calculated by taking the value of `FastaFile`, splitting it at every occurrence of `/` or `.` and the second last value is taken and `_bowtie` appended to it.
+See Examples-Section below.

-  -o [OUTPUT], --output [OUTPUT]
+  `-o [OUTPUT], --output [OUTPUT]`
+        Output where the final results shall be stored.
+Default is STDOUT, e.g. printing to the console.
+If an existing file is specified its contents will be overwritten.
-                        Output where the results should be stored.
-Default is standard output.
-Results are written as comma separated values (.csv). (default: STDOUT) --keep-primer         Set this option to start another run with the same primers from last run or some custom ones.
+        Results are written as comma separated values (.csv).
+See Result-Section below.

-  --last-must-match LAST_MUST_MATCH
+  -p prefix, --primerfiles prefix
+                        Prefix for the files where the primer pairs will be written to, if new ones are generated, or location of existing ones (see --keep-primer) with suffixes
+                        '_left.fas' and '_right.fas'. (default: genuprimer)

+  `--keep-primer`
+        If this option is omitted no new primers will be generated.
+Instead, existing primer pairs, again located via `prefix` in combination with the suffixes, will be read and used for `bowtie`.
+This option can be appended to any previous command where primer have been generated but maybe you want to change the following settings concerning the evaluation of the `bowtie` results to get different final results.
+        Useful if you want to check some existing primer pairs or the generation takes very long.
+        If one of the files contains more primers than the other one the 'lonely' ones at the end of the larger file will be dropped.

+  `--last-must-match LAST_MUST_MATCH`
-                        How many of the last bases of a primer have to match to consider it a hit? (default: 3) --last-to-check LAST_TO_CHECK
+        How many of the last bases of a primer have to match to consider it a hit? (default: 3)

+  --last-to-check LAST_TO_CHECK
                         How many of the last bases of a primer should be checked considering LAST_MAX_ERROR. (default: 12)